In this guide I explain how to disassemble an Asus Eee PC 1215B laptop.

 Remove six screws securing the keyboard and palm rest assembly.

-Carefully separate the palm rest assembly from the laptop base with a piece of soft plastic (I’m using a guitar pick).
+Carefully separate the palm rest assembly from the base with a piece of soft plastic (I’m using a guitar pick).

 Continue separating it with your fingers.